brix-ag/camunda-connector-utils/README.md

 This is the same example as above but grouped.
 The only difference is that we use two separate groups for the login data and the logout data and not a common data group.
 So apart from that the generated template is exactly the same.

+The advantages compared to the other version:

+- Don't need to specify conditions or groups for the properties
+- Easier to manage, especially if there are a lot of fields and actions

 To deserialize a request we can use `Deserializer.deserialize(json, gson, clazz)`, where ...

 - `json` is the JSON string of the request